How Much Does It Cost To Waterproof A Basement?

 Crawl Space Waterproofing Cost

-Sealing and waterproofing a crawl space costs an average of $2,000 to $10,000 for professional installation depending on the size and condition of the crawl space, the thickness of the vapor barrier, the number of layers, and the type of insulation.
+Crawl space encapsulation costs $3,000 to $8,000 on average for sealing and waterproofing, depending on the size and condition of the crawl space, the thickness of the vapor barrier, the number of layers, and the type of insulation.